 After the cutting hardens over on the end, you can plant it in a well-draining succulent soil.
 Pop it in a bright windowsill to ensure it gets plenty of light.
 After a few days, you can give it a bit of water and then start using a spray bottle to lightly mist the soil surface.
 Make sure not to overwater or else the plant will rot.

-For more on succulents, check out my tips for growing succulents from seed, how to fix succulent stretching, some of the best succulent plants for beginners, and how to plant succulents in pots without drainage holes!
+For more, check out my tips for how to fix succulent stretching and some of the best succulent plants for beginners!

 Pin my pickle plant succulent care tips!